The Best Smart Outdoor Lighting Products For Any Scenario

 When you buy through links in this article, I may earn an affiliate commission.
 Learn More.

-The most basic of smart lighting options is the smart bulb.
-While most of these are intended for indoor use, there are a few which are outdoor rated as well.
-These can be use in outdoor light sockets as normal, while being sure the smarts don’t get fried by dust and moisture.
+The most basic type of smart lighting is the smart bulb.
+While most of these are intended for indoor use, there are a few smart bulbs that are outdoor rated as well.
+These weather resistant models can be used in outdoor light sockets as normal, while being sure the smarts don’t get fried by dust and moisture.

 These are the typical decorative, hard wired lighting fixtures attached to the outside of buildings and other structures.
 Typically using standard light bulbs internally, they offer an appealing enclosure that protects the light socket from the elements.
 While you can use any standard fixture and simply insert a smart bulb, there are also some bespoke outdoor options that integrate LED lighting to create form factors that bulbs can’t do.

 Not all smart outdoor lights are focused on aesthetics.
 Another important use is security lighting.
 A popular solution in this category is to go with smart floodlight cameras, those with a wireless security camera built-in like those from Ring and Eufy.
 But there are also good smart options for just a plain security floodlight without the cost of the camera.

 This type of lighting is typically mains powered, although may still be low voltage.
 These lights are intended to provide wide angle, bright lighting over a large area and can be found in white or colored, wall mounted or garden varieties.

 Also called pedestal or bollard lights, these freestanding devices are designed to be placed around paved areas and walkways to provide a minimum lighting level for moving around at night.
 Naturally some of these have gone a step further and offer color and brightness adjustment as well.